 - Template paper (butcher paper, wrapping paper, newspaper, etc.)

-- Spray Adhesive
+- Spray adhesive

 - Craft stick or flat head screwdriver

-- Next, trace the template onto the fabric.
+3. Next, trace the template onto the fabric.
 And then add an inch to both the top and bottom as well as two inches to the right side to give you enough fabric to make a seam.

-- Cut the fabric following along the outer dimensions with the extra 1-2″ added.
+4. Cut the fabric following along the outer dimensions with the extra 1-2″ added.

-The pink of the original lampshade was just too garish for my current room.
-I had purchased the lampshade almost 10 years ago when I was living alone and had an apartment full of bright pinks, teals, and purples.
+The pink of the original lamp shade and the busy design was just too garish for my current room.
+I had purchased the lamp shade almost 10 years prior when I was living alone and had an apartment full of bright pinks, teals, and purples.

-Just in case you’re curious, yes, the original lampshade does bleed through the new purple velvet lampshade when the lamp is turned ON, so if you’re recovering an old lampshade with a bold design, be aware that this is likely to happen, even with a heavy, dark upholstery fabric like the purple velvet that I used.
+Just in case you’re curious, yes, the original lamp shade does bleed through the new purple velvet lamp shade when the lamp is turned ON, so if you’re recovering an old lamp shade with a bold design, be aware that this is likely to happen, even with a heavy, dark upholstery fabric like the purple velvet that I used.

-Will you try making over an old lampshade using fabric?
+Will you try making over an old lamp shade using fabric?
 If you do, please share a photo of the finished lampshade with me!